Appstablishment/spenda-api-client-example/C#/docs/Api/CustomersApi.md

 <a name="customerspost"></a>
 # **CustomersPost**
-> SynkSaveQueueResponseOfCustomerT CustomersPost (SaveRequestOfCustomerT body)
+> SynkSaveQueueResponseOfCustomerT CustomersPost (../Models/SaveRequestOfCustomerT body)